OracleMichael/ODA-Alexa-Workshop/Intro.md

 Updated: October 25th, 2019

 Welcome to the **Oracle Public Cloud** ODA-Alexa Integration workshop.
-This workshop will walk you through the process of creating an integration between an Alexa device and Oracle Digital Assistant to facilitate voice conversations with your digital assistant.
+This workshop will walk you through the process of creating an integration between an Alexa device and Oracle Digital Assistant (ODA) to facilitate voice conversations with your digital assistant.

 ## Introduction